oakslab/trial-day-repository/README.md

 ### Installation

-1. Reach out @ugurek or @vlafa or @kuba or @Durisvk to get access to Google Cloud Platform.

-   - Run `gcloud auth login` to login to Google Cloud Platform, and use the email that was added to project to login.

-2. Run following command to get authorization for the project locally `gcloud auth application-default login` and use the same email again to login.

-3. To install dependencies, run `pnpm install` in the root directory.
+1. To install dependencies, run `pnpm install` in the root directory.

    - To run some package script alternatively to `npm npx`
      - Just use `pnpm dlx`